uspki/policies/certificate-policy.md

 #### 5.2.1 Trusted roles
 A trusted role is one whose incumbent performs functions that can introduce security problems if not carried out properly, whether accidentally or maliciously.

 The requirements of this policy are defined in terms of three roles:

 1. Administrator
 2. Officer
 3. Security

-These three roles are employed at the CA.  Separation of duties shall comply with 5.2.4, and requirements for two-person control with 5.2.2, regardless of the titles and numbers of trusted roles.
+These three roles are employed at the CA.  Separation of duties shall comply with section 5.2.4, and requirements for two-person control with section 5.2.2, regardless of the titles and numbers of trusted roles.

 The Administrator shall be responsible for:

 -  Installation, configuration, and maintenance of the CA
 -  Establishing and maintaining CA system accounts
 -  Configuring certificate profiles or templates and audit parameters